sjoerdvankreel/firefly-synth-2/static/Manual.md

 Global unison module with up to 8 voices and a bunch of per-voice controllable target parameters.<br/>
 When enabled (voice count > 1), each incoming MIDI note kicks off multiple voices which all react (continuously) to the unison parameters.<br/>
+Each spawned voice in this case becomes part of the same global unison group.<br/>
+See also per-group on-note-random sources in the mod matrix / voice-note module.<br/>
 Global unison-spawned voices are otherwise not "special" - they each come out of the 64 available voices.

 ![image](screenshot_manual_unison.png)

+Global unison is as much a global-level feature as it is a voice-level feature.<br/>
+The idea is to build up a voice "spectrum" (f.e. -25%, 0%, 25%) and apply it to all voices in a group.<br/>